isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Prefer a `unique_ptr` over a `shared_ptr` if there is never more than one owner at a time.
 `shared_ptr` is for shared ownership.

-**Alternative**: Have a single object own the shared object (e.g. a scoped object) and destroy that (preferably implicitly) when all users have completd.
+**Alternative**: Have a single object own the shared object (e.g. a scoped object) and destroy that (preferably implicitly) when all users have completed.

 ##### Enforcement